 Processors that are not small business entities

-Processors that do not meet the definition of a small business entity may also breach a number of other penalty provisions.
+A processor that is not a small business entity may breach a penalty provision if they:

-- intend to purchase milk in the coming financial year and do not before 2 pm on 1 June (in the Australian Capital Territory) each year publish on their website:
+- intend to purchase milk in the coming financial year and do not publish on their website before 2 pm on 1 June (Australian Capital Territory time) each year:

 - one or more standard form milk supply agreement(s)

 - for each standard form milk supply agreement, a statement of circumstances in which the processor would enter into a milk supply agreement in that form